Skip to content

 TJ Kiely

-Instead of getting bogged down by vanity numbers (hey there, 10K Instagram followers), you can use real metrics that give you insights into how your customers think, feel, and act toward your brand.
+Instead of getting bogged down by vanity metrics (looking at you, 10K Instagram followers), you should use tangible metrics that give you insights into how your customers think and feel about your brand.

 What are Brand Metrics?